flachglasschweiz/docker-php-fpm-informix/README.md

 # PHP-FPM-Informix Docker Image

-This image builds upon the official php:php-fpm image.
+This image is based on the official php:php-fpm image.

 ### PHP Modules
 ```